 Although it seems odd to suggest energy drinks with double the amount of caffeine G Fuel Powder has, it should be noted that G Fuel Cans also have 300mg of caffeine in them.
 So in a sense, Reign and Bang are similar to G Fuel cans, but not so similar to G Fuel powder.

-Be warned though, the high caffeine in these drinks isn’t for everyone, so be sure to know your own tolerance before diving into the 300mg caffeinated deep end with either Bang or Reign.
+Be warned though, that the high caffeine in these drinks isn’t for everyone, so be sure to know your own tolerance before diving into the 300mg caffeinated deep end with either Bang or Reign.

 For more information on whether Reign or Bang would be better for you, have a look at the detailed article I’ve written on Reign VS Bang.